cjavad/clib/fs/README.md

 File system.
-For now WIP and does not work
+For now WIP and does not work.

+it can only write at this moment

+TODO:
+- Need to make it read files